Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

 repository: azure/azure-sdk
 ---

-In the Azure Identity library, `DefaultAzureCredential` is the recommended way to handle authentication across your local workstation and your deployment environment.
+In the Azure SDK, `DefaultAzureCredential` is the recommended way to handle authentication across your local workstation and your deployment environment.
 It attempts to figure out what environment you are running in, and uses the most appropriate credential for the purpose.
-Its use and features are explained in our previous blog post: https://azure.github.io/azure-sdk/posts/2020-02-25/defaultazurecredentials.html.
+Its use and features are explained in our [previous blog post](https://azure.github.io/azure-sdk/posts/2020-02-25/defaultazurecredentials.html).
+The latest release of the Azure Identity library contains numerous improvements to improve the developer experience around authentication, including integration with more tools and better diagnostics.

-The Azure Identity library May release contains a collection of efforts to improve the developer experience of using `DefaultAzureCredential`, including better exception handling, logging, and an addition of credentials for IDE integration.
-I hope you will find these new features handy in your everyday work.

-## DefaultAzureCredential: New credentials
+## New credential types

-So far there are 4 credentials types `DefaultAzureCredential` supports.
-It attempts to use `EnvironmentCredential`, `ManagedIdentityCredential`, `SharedTokenCacheCredential`, and `AzureCliCredential`, in that order.
-The .NET and Python libraries also support `InteractiveBrowserCredential`.
-In the Azure Identity May release, we are adding more credentials that can work seamlessly in your favorite IDEs.
+DefaultAzureCredential looks through four specific locations to find suitable information for authenticating to the service: environment variables, managed identity, the MSAL shared token cache (supporting tools like Visual Studio) and the Azure CLI.
+In .NET and Python, you can also enable an interactive browser, which asks you to log into Azure.
+In this release, we are adding more credentials that can work seamlessly in your favorite IDEs.
 Most of these credentials are stored in encrypted locations, eliminating the need to set up credentials in a file or environment variables, thus lowering your risk of exposing your personal identification information on your workstation.

-We are adding `VisualStudioCodeCredential` to .NET, Java, Python and JavaScript libraries.
-For .NET we are also adding a `VisualStudioCredential`.
-For Java we are also adding an `IntelliJCredential`.
+In this release, we will support authentication via standard tooling: Visual Studio (for .NET), Visual Studio Code, IntelliJ (for Java), and the Azure CLI.
+They are slotted onto the end of the default credential chain provided in DefaultAzureCredential.
 The new list of credentials `DefaultAzureCredential` supports and attempts to authenticate with are listed below, in order:

 1. `EnvironmentCredential`
 1. `ManagedIdentityCredential`